Real-Time Website SEO Monitoring to Reduce the Risk of Losing Google Traffic

 Demonstrate, to your customers, the updates you have made on the websites.
-Spend less time monitoring people who are responsible for website content management and on-page SEO.
+Spend less time monitoring people who are responsible for site content management and on-page SEO.

-Measure the impact of website content changes on SERP visibility and conversion.
+Measure the impact of site content changes on SERP visibility and conversion.
 Track changes on competitors’ websites 24/7 to learn more about their content marketing tactics.